 In 2020, An influential engineering director at Tesla, Joe Mardall, resigned his position at the automaker to become head of engineering at Zipline: “The next five years are going to change everything and I can’t wait, Come fly with me!”

 The next generation of Zipline is expected to be ten times more efficient and serve around 100 times more people.
 In 2021, Zipline will also be launching its service in India, which could serve up to 120 million people over the next several years.

 Watch the drones drop small packages from very low altitudes with paper parachutes.
 No roads?
 No problem.

-AtlasAction: Zipline will deliver a wide range of medical products in other countries this year.
+AtlasAction: Zipline deliver a wide range of medical products.
 If you think Zipline could help your country, contact them.

 Keller Rinaudo, CEO & Keenan Wyrobek, Founder

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.